angrykoala/wendigo/README.md

 ```

-> Warning: while the image is updated and maintained, it is still an early feature and not as stable as plain Wendigo
+> **Warning**: This image is updated and maintained, but it is still an early feature and may not be as stable as using Wendigo directly.

 ### Assertion failed messages without error
 If you are using node@10 and puppeteer 1.4.0 or less, you may experience messages such as `Assertion failed: No node found for selector`, this is due to a change in how `console.assertion` works in node 10 and how puppeteer uses it, these messages won't affect the tests, if the messages are a big problem for you, consider downgrading your node.js version, upgrading puppeteer if possible or overriding console.assert: `console.assert=()=>{}`.